daveh/php-framework/README.md

-# Frameworkless PHP: Build a PHP Framework
+# Build a PHP Framework

 In this application I'll be teaching you how PHP frameworks work by building one step by step.